Mittelstand: Germany's business 'landscape' and the role of the Mittelstand

 As a result of continuing globalization and worldwide corporations, SMEs in Germany were increasingly under competitive pressure.
 In order to compensate for the resulting disadvantages, more and more medium-sized companies have joined forces in recent decades to form co-operative partnerships.
 As a single member of a group of companies, the respective family-owned company retains entrepreneurial independence, but through joint inter-company activities it can gain a market position that only large companies could otherwise offer.
 Today's groups are regional, national and even international.
 The inter-company cooperation of the group is usually organized from a legally independent center and covers a variety of areas such as purchasing, marketing, logistics, IT solutions, financing services, consulting or training and so on.
 In Germany, around 250,000 companies from around 45 different branches of trade, craft trades and the service industry are currently grouped together, resulting in around 400 groups.
 320 of these groups were formed through the Central Federation of Industrial Associations e.V.
 (Zentralverband Gewerblicher Verbundgruppen or ZGV) based in Berlin, Brussels and Cologne.

 The importance of small and medium-sized enterprises is also evident from the fact that more than 160,000 small and medium-sized enterprises with about 4.3 million employees have organized themselves in the Federal Association of SMEs (BVMW).
 The focus of the association's work is creating network, organizing events and political advocacy.

-Defining the term 'Mittelstand'
+Defining the term Mittelstand

 The German word Stand refers to an estate, from the medieval model of society, under which a person's position was defined by birth or occupation.
 There were three principal levels: the upper one being the aristocracy, the middle one (the Mittelstand) the free bourgeoisie of the cities and the lower one the peasants.
 Today, the term is used with two meanings.
 The first refers to small and medium-sized enterprises (SME; German, kleine und mittlere Unternehmen or KMU), as defined by number of employees and turnover.
 The second meaning refers to any family-run or -owned business (not necessarily a SME).(Note that the correct term to describe households of middling income would be Mittelschicht, with the English translation middle class.)

-As Stand or estate addresses a group, single Mittelstand-companies are often called Mittelständler.
+As Stand (estate) addresses a group, single Mittelstand-companies are often called Mittelständler.